Register your personal domain name today. Yes, it is that important that you register your personal domain name!

 What people fail to realize is that their given names can be easily hijacked.
 We hear stories all the time about dishonest people who look for ways to exploit other people.

-One way this is done is by developing your name into a website for less than friendly purposes.
+One way this is done is by developing someone else’s name into a website for less than friendly purposes.

 For example, let’s say your name is Abigail Mars, a professional engineer.

-A fraudster could easily develop a website with your name, grab a graduation picture of you, perhaps a couple of images off of your business LinkedIn listing, or off of Facebook, or off your corporate website.
+A fraudster could easily develop a website with your name, grab a graduation picture of you, perhaps a couple of images off of your business LinkedIn listing, Facebook, or off your corporate website.

-Next by easily selecting personal information from your online listings along with your work address and related corporate information, someone with fraudulent intentions could develop a landing page and contact us page that looks 100% like you but redirects to God knows where.
+Next, by easily selecting personal information from your online listings along with your work address and related corporate information, someone with fraudulent intentions could develop a landing page and contact us page that looks 100% like you but redirects to …!

 Yes, it is that easy.
-Hence one of the top reason why you should register the domain name that matches your name.
+This is one of the top reasons why you should register the domain name that matches your name.

 As a professional, you need to be easily found.
 Especially if you are providing a service.
 Consumers will check you out.
 A personal website allows you to be in control of the information you want shown.